Staying at Urikaruus is a dream come true for many travelers to this part of the Kalahari.

 Even though there are three other cabins at Urikaruus, everyone comes here for the same reason: peace and quiet, and a true Kalahari experience without being stuck in the campgrounds.

 The Kalahari wilderness camps are fantastic if you are traveling from abroad and don’t have camping equipment.
 While some car rental companies in South Africa will rent you camping equipment, some people just don’t want to bother with that.
 It can be a hassle.
 That is the beauty of these wilderness camps.
 They include a kitchen with all the basic supplies and a fridge with freezer.
 If you visit during the hotter months when temperatures can get pretty extreme, you will really appreciate that cold freezer.
 The units are simple so if you want luxury then this may not be the place for you.
 But the real luxury is being in this place, in the center of the park with no one else around but your four neighbors.

 Wildlife Sightings In and Around Urikaruus

 One of our many favorite wildlife encounters occurred early in the morning a few hours before sunrise.
 We were both asleep (yeah, I didn’t pull an all-nighter on the deck after all) but this strange sound woke me up.
 It was a series of deep bass tones in a groovy little song that Hal later described as someone playing the tuba.
 It went on for a long time, so I crept out of the bedroom’s sliding door and peered into the darkness.
 I couldn’t find the culprit until I took out my torch out and searched for eye shine.
 Then I saw the tuba player.
 It was a Giant Eagle Owl (also called a Verreaux’s Eagle Owl) sitting on top of the flood light.

-We had many other great wildlife sightings just sitting on our deck with binoculars in hand, a good African animal behavior book (this is our favorite), and our favorite drink.
-The Kalahari desert animals will come.
+We had many other great wildlife sightings just sitting on our deck with binoculars in hand, a good African animal behavior book like The Behavior Guide to African Mammals by Richard Despard Estes.
+Another one that we bring is A Natural History Guide of the Arid Kalahari by Gus & Margie Mills.
+Absolutely wonderful book.